wagtail/wagtail/docs/contributing/documentation_guidelines.md

 With its [autodoc](https://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html) feature, Sphinx supports writing documentation in Python docstrings for subsequent integration in the project’s documentation pages.
 This is a very powerful feature that we highly recommend using to document Wagtail’s APIs.

+Currently, this requires the `eval-rst` directive.
+Anything inside the directive needs to be written in reStructuredText syntax.

     ```{eval-rst}
     .. module:: wagtail.coreutils